 Here are a few common objects that you need to exclude on your resumes so you won’t get the “unprofessional” tag:

-- Humdrum tales of past working experience – According to professional career analysts, it is manageable to include a succinct story of an applicant’s background on the curriculum vitae.
-However, if the applicant settles for a boring tale that documents everything from the beginning, then the application dies a premature death.
+- Humdrum tales of past work experience – Career analysts say that it is manageable to include a succinct story of your background on the CV.
+Yet, if you settle for a boring tale that documents everything from the beginning, then the application dies a premature death.

-- More than one social networking links – Hiring managers will consider Linked In, Facebook, or Twitter accounts.
-The applicant is not suggested to include all three on the employment abstract.
-Some applicants dare to challenge the application process with an inexhaustible number of social networking sites.
+- More than one social networking link – Hiring managers will consider LinkedIn and Facebook.
+Yet, they don’t require you to place these details on your summary.
+Some hopefuls dare to challenge the job search process by placing a number of social networking sites.